Balooga/balooga.github.io/content/posts/pong-tutorial-1/pong-tutorial-1.md

 <!-- markdown-toc end -->

 # Introduction
-This is the first in a series of tutorials building up to a basic Pong clone implemented using the [Godot engine](https://godotengine.org/).
+This is the first in a series of tutorials that will build up to a basic Pong clone implemented using the [Godot engine](https://godotengine.org/).
 We will try to accomplish as much as we can in [GDScript](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_basics.html), which is the native scripting language of the engine, relying less on Godot's SceneTree editor and Property Inspector.
-These tools, while useful for experimentation, can make refactoring code, debugging, and writing unit tests more difficult; [grepping](https://en.wikipedia.org/wiki/Grep) over files in your project folder is much faster than having to inspect properties of the Nodes in the SceneTree, for example.
+These tools, while incredibly useful, can make refactoring code, debugging, and writing unit tests more difficult; [grepping](https://en.wikipedia.org/wiki/Grep) over files in your project folder is much faster than having to inspect properties of the Nodes in the SceneTree, for example.

 [OOP (Object-Oriented Programming)](https://en.wikipedia.org/wiki/Object-oriented_programming) is the driving paradigm in the design of [GDScript and the Godot engine](https://docs.godotengine.org/en/stable/tutorials/best_practices/what_are_godot_classes.html).
 You don't need to become an expert in Object Orientated programming to use the Godot engine or GDScript, but you should take the time to become somewhat proficient.
 This tutorial introduces some principles of OOP but OOP isn't covered in depth as this isn't a general programming tutorial.